 The majority of people who we find inspirational did not set out to be that way.
 Courage and a desire to make a difference often help.

 Sometimes, this results in changing things for others as well as themselves.
 It can also simply be a case of being in the right place at the right time.
 As parents of daughters, we always like to share stories with them proving that gender doesn’t matter when it comes to being inspirational and courageous.
+Hearing about these powerful women can help boost self-esteem and confidence.

 Here are seven inspirational women who showed exceptional courage.